AMReX-Astro/mini-Castro/README.md

 ## Running on GPUs

-mini-Castro can run some algorithms on GPUs.
-Some algorithms are ported using CUDA Fortran (supported only on the PGI Fortran compiler), and others are ported using OpenACC.
-Below are instructions for compiling for each:
+mini-Castro runs its hydrodynamics advance on GPUs.
+The main physics kernels are ported using CUDA Fortran (supported on the PGI Fortran and IBM XL Fortran compilers).
+Below are instructions for compiling on various systems:

 ### Compiling on bender